<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">http://www.rensenieuwenhuis.nl/?p=730</guid>

 <description><![CDATA[Recently, I have been giving some thought on what might constitute polarisation of attitudes.
 Especially, I&#8217;m interested in whether or not the debate on induced abortion in American society has become more polarised.
-The recent news on the presence and ...]]></description>
+The recent ...]]></description>

 <wfw:commentRss>http://www.rensenieuwenhuis.nl/women-on-waves-and-unintended-polarisation/feed/</wfw:commentRss>